SuperOfficeDocs/superoffice-docs/docs/en/learn/basics/activity.md

 The activities list columns contain the following information:

-* ![icon][img1]: The first column in the activities list specifies the **Completed** status of an activity.
-A tick means that the activity is completed, while an empty box means that it is not completed.
+* The first column in the activities list specifies the **Completed** status of an activity.
+A tick (<i class="ph ph-check" aria-hidden="true"></i>) means that the activity is completed, while an empty box means that it is not completed.

 * The Category column contains icons that indicate the type of activity, for example, a calendar for a meeting.
 These icons reflect the text in the **Type** column.